Nike-Inc/spark-expectations/docs/user_guide/quickstart.md

 # Quick Start

-To successfully run spark-expectectation user needs to create `Rules` table as a first step.
+To successfully run spark-expectations user needs to create `Rules` table as a first step.

 ## Required Tables